raph-m/blackjack/README.md

 In the 'cloud_setup.py' file you can find the command line instructions to be able to run our entire project for Ubuntu 16.04 LTS.
 This can be useful if you want to setup a distant server to multiprocess the computations.

 ## Strategy Generator
+In the 'strategy_generator/base_qlearning.py' you can find the implementation of the Q-learning algorithm.
+To run it, call the QLearn() function.
+In the 'strategy_generator/base_monte_carlo.py' you can find the implementation of the Monte Carlo reinforcement algorithm.
+To run it, call the MC() function.

 ## Strategy Tuning
+In the 'strategy_tunning/dfo_tuning.py' file you can find the implementation of hyperparameters tuning usig DFO-TR algorithm.
+To run it, call tune("MC") or tune("qlearn")